1and1/meetingminutesasaservice/README.md

 Install one of the Debian / Fedora packages from the [releases](https://github.com/1and1/meetingminutesasaservice/releases) section.

-After that, you have a new command installed that is called "meetingminutesasaservice".
+After that, you have a new command installed that is called `meetingminutesasaservice`.

 ### Configuring

-The software comes with a template configuration file named config.xml.template installed in the directory "/usr/share/doc/meetingminutesasaservice/".
+The software comes with a template configuration file named config.xml.template installed in the directory `/usr/share/doc/meetingminutesasaservice/`.
 You can copy and edit this file and later check it using XML Schema, for example